 Before clarifying what is an OCO order?
-Let's Blogtienao understand the limit orders (Limit) and the limit orders (Stop-Limit) because they are closely related to each other.
+Let's Blogtienao learn limit orders (Limit) and stop-limit orders (Stop-Limit) because they are closely related.

 What is a limit order?

-Limited order (Limit) is the order we often use to buy or sell a cryptocurrency on an exchange at the desired price.
+Limit order (Limit) is an order we usually use to buy or sell a certain cryptocurrency on the exchange at the desired price.

 - Easy to use

-- It is difficult to buy or sell when the market is fluctuating
+- Hard to buy or sell when the market is fluctuating

-- Unable to manage risks when entering orders
+- Unable to manage risk when entering orders

-The current price of BTC is 10380 USDT, you want to buy for 10000 USDT just place an order and wait for the order to be successfully bought BTC.
+The current price of BTC is 10380 USDT, you want to buy for 10000 USDT just place an order and wait for the order to be matched to have successfully bought BTC.

-Stop-limit is an order to buy or sell a cryptocurrency when it reaches a certain price range, the price in this area is called a stop-price or stop-price.
+A stop-limit order is an order to buy or sell a cryptocurrency when it reaches a certain price range, the price of which is called the stop price or stop-price.

-- Unable to sell desired price while placing order.
+- The desired price cannot be sold while placing an order.

-The current BTC price is 10380 USDT and you take the risk is 380 USDT for 1 BTC.
-Then you only need to place a stop-price order of 10010 USDT and a limit price of 10000 USDT
+The current BTC price is 10380 USDT and your risk is 380 USDT for 1 BTC.
+Then you just need to place a stop-price order (Stop-price) of 10010 USDT and the limit price is 10000 USDT

-*Note: Because the cryptocurrency market fluctuates quite high, when placing a stop order, you must set a stop-price to be slightly different from the limit price (Limit-price) to avoid the case of not matching the order.
+*Note: Because the cryptocurrency market fluctuates quite high, when placing a stop limit order, it is necessary to set a stop price (Stop-price) that must be slightly different from the limit price (Limit-price) to avoid the case that the order cannot be matched.

 What is an OCO order?

-The OCO order (One-Cancels-the-Other) is essentially a combination of limit order and limit stop order.
-When one of the two commands is activated, the remaining one will be canceled.
+OCO order stands for (One-Cancels-the-Other) which is actually a combination of limit order (Limit) and stop limit order (Stop-limit).
+When one of the two orders is activated, the other will be cancelled.

-- OCO orders help you take profits and can cut losses with just one order.
+- OCO orders help you to take profit and also can stop loss with just one order.

-- OCO orders overcome the disadvantages of limit orders (limit) and orders (stop-limit).
+- OCO orders overcome the disadvantages of limit orders and stop-limit orders.

 - Easy command management.

-- In case of using buy order: BTC price is currently 9800 USDT.
-You want to buy BTC at 9500 USDT and at the same time you will buy if BTC exceeds the resistance of 10000 USDT (you believe that BTC will go higher if it exceeds the resistance).
+- Buy order use case: BTC price is now 9800 USDT.
+You want to buy BTC at 9500 USDT and at the same time you will also buy if BTC breaks through the resistance level of 10000 USDT (you believe BTC will go higher if it breaks the resistance level).

-- In case of using a sell order: BTC current price 10000 USDT you want to sell BTC for 10500 USDT and at the same time you will sell BTC will fall if the support level of 9900 USDT falls (you believe BTC will fall sharply if the support level is broken support).
+- Sell order use case: BTC current price 10000 USDT you want to sell BTC 10500 USDT and at the same time you will sell BTC will fall if the support level is breached 9900 USDT (you believe BTC will fall sharply if the support level is breached). aid).

 - Buy order: Limit price

-After posting on Binance Exchange in the Basic Trading platform mode.
+After logging in Binance Exchange in Basic Exchange mode.
 Next, click Stop-Limit.
-Here you will see OCO, choose OCO and you can place orders.
+Here you will see OCO, select OCO and you can already place an order.

-As mentioned above, an OCO order will be two orders including a limit order and a limit stop order.
-Should set the price for OCO orders will also have two parts:
+As mentioned above an OCO order will be two orders including limit order and stop limit order.
+The price setting for the OCO order should also have two parts:

--The upper part as a normal limit order
+-The upper part is like a normal limit order

--The section below as a limit stop command
+-The part below as a limit stop order

-When placing the order successfully, there will be a notice as shown below
+When the order is placed successfully, there will be a message as shown below

-When placing an OCO order will be two orders as shown below
+When placing an OCO order, there will be two orders as shown below

 On the line is the article "What is an OCO order?
-Learn what is cryptocurrency trading with OCO orders?"Hoping to bring you knowledge of OCO orders and how to place OCO orders on the Binance exchange.
+Learn what is trading crypto with OCO order?” hopes to bring you knowledge about OCO order as well as how to place OCO order on Binance exchange.